erik808/ESN/README.md

 # ESN
-This will hold my own implementations of echo state networks
+Here we maintain matlab and python implementations of an echo state network (ESN).